Methods of payment Abuse

 ls /var/log/packages/

-Now you know how to view the list of packages in each of the distributions.
+Now you know how to see the list of packages in each distribution.